10 Surprising Facts About Out-of-State Fundraising Registration

 - You might be exempt.
 Some states may exempt religious groups, schools, hospitals, and small charities from registration.

 So, let's all agree that fundraising registration is complicated, and it is a moving target.
-For instance, there is a possibility that the Unified Registration Form will become obsolete.
+For instance, there is a possibility that the Unified Registration Statement will become obsolete.

 - Register in the state where you are incorporated.

 - Evaluate your fundraising.
 Are you sending direct mail or email solicitations to out-of-state prospects?
-Do you regularly receive donations from out-of-state?
+Do you regularly receive donations from out-of-state patrons?

 - Check out the Unified Registration Statement.
 Can you use it to cover most of your out-of-state fundraising needs?